awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-basic-elements-plugins.md

 # Plugins<a name="rabbitmq-basic-elements-plugins"></a>

-Amazon MQ provides support for the [RabbitMQ management plugin](https://www.rabbitmq.com/management.html) which powers the management API and the RabbitMQ web console\.
-You can use the web console and the management API to create and manage broker users as well as broker policies\.To learn about how Amazon MQ automatically manages your broker policy to ensure high availability for cluster deployments, see [Cluster deployment for high availability](rabbitmq-broker-architecture-cluster.md)\.
+Amazon MQ supports the [RabbitMQ management plugin](https://www.rabbitmq.com/management.html) which powers the management API and the RabbitMQ web console\.
+You can use the web console and the management API to create and manage broker users and policies\.
+To learn about how Amazon MQ automatically manages broker policies to ensure high availability for cluster deployments, see [Cluster deployment for high availability](rabbitmq-broker-architecture-cluster.md)\.

- Amazon MQ also supports the shovel, and federation plugins, which you can configured to move messages from queues and exchanges in one broker to queues and exchanges in other broker instances\.
+ Amazon MQ also supports the shovel, and federation plugins, which you can configure and use to move messages from queues and exchanges in one broker to queues and exchanges in other broker instances\.

 **Topics**
 + [Shovel plugin](#rabbitmq-shovel-plugin)